-The Division of Youth Services forms a unique treatment environment.
-The youth centers provide the highest structure for students in need, while group homes and park camps provide residential settings for youth who can adequately function with supervision in a community environment.
+DYS forms a unique treatment environment.
+The youth centers provide highest structure for students in need, while group homes and park camps provide residential settings for youth who can adequately function with supervision in a community environment.
 Nonresidential services are provided to low-risk youth as a diversion to residential care and as a supplement to aftercare.